tagohd/mono/Characters/James Redawić/James Redawić.md

 >[!question] [question:: When/how did James become paralyzed?]
 >How: I think it would be "good" if it's AL's fault somehow.
+>
 >When: If it happened when AL tried to cast [[Longevity (Spell)|Longevity]], then he's been paralyzed for a long time, and that kinda breaks the idea I had in [[1.
-Plot Overview]] that he's scamming [[Institute for the Magical Arts & Sciences|IMAS]] for money to make his house wheelchair
+Plot Overview]] that he's scamming [[Institute for the Magical Arts & Sciences|IMAS]] for money to make his house wheelchair-accessible.
+He could still be scamming them just because he's an evil bastard, I guess.

 # James Still Remembers You
 ![[3 - James Still Remembers You.mp3]]